Omicron will not recognize state lines when it storms the US, expert says - KTVZ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Sonnet Swire, Laura Lee, Artemis Moshtaghian, Raja Razek, Nikki Carvajal, Virginia Langmaid, Evan Simko-Bednarski, Kevin Liptak and Nikki Carvajal contributed to this report.
+CNN’s Sonnet Swire, Jason Hanna, Jacqueline Howard, Michael Nedelman, Laura Ly, Artemis Moshtaghian, Raja Razek, Nikki Carvajal and Virginia Langmaid contributed to this report.

 Comments